knpuniversity/rest/knpu/get.rst

         ]
     }

 Awesome!
-Why did I put things under a ``data`` key?
+Why did I put things under a ``programmers`` key?
 Actually, no special reason, I just invented this.
 But there *are* pre-existing standards for organizing your JSON structures, an important idea we'll talk about later.
 For now, we'll just worry about being consistent throughout the API.